droidsize/turbocamp/README.md

 **Stop spending months building the same SaaS foundations.** Turbobase is a production-ready starter that ships with everything you need to launch your SaaS - authentication, payments, database, email, analytics, and more.

-Built for **indie hackers** and **startups** who want to focus on their unique features, not infrastructure.
+Built for **indie hackers** and **startups** who want to focus on their product, not infrastructure.
 Get from idea to paying customers in days, not months.

 ### 🎯 What You Get

-- **🏗️ Complete SaaS Foundation** - Auth, payments, database, email, analytics all working together
+- **🏗️ Complete SaaS Foundation** - Auth, payments, database, email, analytics, ai, logging all working together
 - **💰 Cost-Optimized** - Open-source first approach keeps your expenses low while scaling
 - **🚀 Multi-Platform Ready** - Centralized API works with web, mobile, desktop, or any client
 - **🔐 Production Security** - Rate limiting, input validation, security headers built-in
-- **📊 Business Intelligence** - User analytics, error tracking, and performance monitoring
+- **📊 Track your vitals** - User analytics, error tracking, and performance monitoring
 - **🌍 Global Ready** - Multi-language support and optimized for worldwide audiences
+- **📖 Documentation Platform** - Beautiful docs site with Fumadocs for user guides and API references

 ### 🎪 Why Choose Turbobase?